 Congratulations, your article has been accepted for recommendation!
 The handling recommender writes a recommendation text that is published (with a DOI) on the PCI Paleo website, alongside all of the editorial correspondence (reviews, recommender's decisions, authors' replies).
 A final version of the peer-reviewed article is uploaded in the open archive with a clear link to the PCI Paleo recommendation and peer review reports.
 Your work can now be cited as peer-reviewed.

-Note: Although this is not a mandatory step, authors have the possibility to submit their recommended article, as well as the editorial correspondence and peer review reports, to a regular journal for traditional publishing.
+Note: Although this is not a mandatory step, authors have the possibility to subsequently submit their recommended article, as well as the editorial correspondence and peer review reports, to a regular journal for traditional publishing.
+However, authors should keep in mind that some journals have restrictive preprinting and self-archiving policies, which may be incompatible with our model.
+Authors are responsible to check these policies on the journal website or on SHERPA/RoMEO.

 Note: Postprints may include articles already peer-reviewed and recommended by other PCIs, evaluated by other peer review platforms, or published by conventional journals.